Intensive Care medicine

 • Update date: 01.01.2024

-The service holds two weekly sessions (one bibliographic and one review) aimed at updating knowledge and improving the operation of the service itself, to improve care for our patients every day.
-A monthly mortality session is held to analyze the assistance given to these cases and identify options for change or improvement.
+At the SMI, a minimum of two sessions (bibliographic/review) are held weekly aimed at updating knowledge and improving the operation of the SMI itself, to improve care for our patients every day.

-Intensive Medicine helps train Nursing students, Medical students (in their Cardiology rotation) and training specialists (MIR) in the specialties of Internal Medicine, Anesthesia and Resuscitation, Family and Community Medicine and Geriatrics.
-He also has the MIR intensive medicine teaching accreditation.
+We help train Nursing students, Medical students (in their Cardiology rotation) and training specialists (MIR) in the specialties of Internal Medicine, Anesthesia and Resuscitation, Family and Community Medicine and Geriatrics.

 • Update date: 01.01.2024